Thomas Chamberlayne (cricketer): Early life

+Career

+Chamberlayne served as High Sheriff of Hampshire in 1833.

 Cricket career

 In 1842 three local gentlemen, Chamberlayne, Sir Frederick Hervey-Bathurst and Sir John Barker-Mill, financed the development of the Antelope Ground in Southampton.

 Chamberlayne made his first-class debut for Hampshire against Marylebone Cricket Club in 1842.
 From 1842 to 1849 Chamberlayne represented Hampshire in fourteen first-class matches, with his final first-class match coming against an All England Eleven in 1849.

 Additionally, Chamberlayne played a single first-class match for the Marylebone Cricket Club against Petworth in 1844.

 In his first-class career, Chamberlayne scored 53 runs at a very low batting average of 2.65, with a high score of 24.

-Yachting & other interests
+Other interests

 Chamberlayne's yacht the Arrow, took part in the inaugural America's Cup race in 1851.

 Chamberlayne was a hunting and coursing enthusiast, who built both new stables and, as was his love for cricket, he built a cricket field at the family home at Cranbury Park.